G Suite contacts explained

 in your contacts.

-The screenshot above shows how the global directory will appear to a domain user (contacts preview mode on)
+The screenshot above shows how the global directory will appear to a domain user.
+Contacts in the Directory are read only for all users, including administrators.

 Adding external contacts to the G Suite global contacts directory